unpc2026/diaryasprogrammer/README.md

 Use official PHP documentation, accepted PHP RFCs, and other canonical sources as evidence for language semantics.

-Documentation serves as evidence for semantics rather than replacing semantic explanation.
+Authoritative sources provide evidence about language behavior.
+Semantic explanations should account for that evidence rather than merely restating it.

 If documentation does not fully determine a behavior, explanation, or conclusion, explicitly classify it as one of the following: